-Chemical and biological weapons were outlawed by the Geneva Protocol of 1925, which was to set the ground rules for World War II.
-The Geneva Protocol was a very good idea, but the actual treaty was completely toothless.
+Chemical and biological weapons were outlawed by the Geneva Protocol of 1925, which set the ground rules for World War II.
+The Geneva Protocol was a good idea, but the treaty itself was completely toothless.

 This is the second in a series of articles on biological warfare.
 Read more about the history of using biological weapons here.

 The Protocol outlawed the use of biological weapons, however, countries could still have them and conduct research with them, and many nations still reserved the right to retaliate in kind.
 The US, incidentally, didn’t sign the Protocol until 1975.

 Learn more about the history of microbes as weapons